d2l-ai/d2l-en/chapter_optimization/optimization-intro.md

 * When the eigenvalues of the function's Hessian matrix at the zero-gradient position are all negative, we have a local maximum for the function.
 * When the eigenvalues of the function's Hessian matrix at the zero-gradient position are negative and positive, we have a saddle point for the function.

 For high-dimensional problems the likelihood that at least some of the eigenvalues are negative is quite high.
 This makes saddle points more likely than local minima.
 We will discuss some exceptions to this situation in the next section when introducing convexity.
 In short, convex functions are those where the eigenvalues of the Hessian are never negative.
 Sadly, though, most deep learning problems do not fall into this category.
-Nonetheless it's a great tool to study optimization algorithms.
+Nonetheless it is a great tool to study optimization algorithms.

 ### Vanishing Gradients